vpreston/adaptive-sensing-papers/README.md

 **Summary**:

+M. Rahimi, M. Hansen, W. J. Kaiser, G. S. Sukhatme, and D. Estrin, "Adaptive sampling for environmental field estimation using robotic sensors," in IROS, 2005, IEEE, 2005, pp. 3692-3698.

+**Summary**: The authors present "Networked Info-Mechanical System" or NIMS which uses fault identification to determine an adaptive behavior for sample gathering in an environment.

 S. A. Sadat, J. Wawerla, and R. T. Vaughan, “Recursive non-uniform coverage of unknown terrains for UAVs,” in IEEE International Conference on Intelligent Robots and Systems, 2014.